linuxserver/davos/README.md

 # Changelog

+- **2.2.1**
+  - Fixed bug where lastRunTime got reset whenever a change was made to a schedule.
+  - General refactoring of code, plus added unit tests.

 - **2.2.0**
   - The filter pattern matcher now resolves '*' to zero or more characters, rather than one or more.
   - The scanned items list can now be cleared.